Heatwave set to hit parts of UK this weekend as temperatures climb

 Forecasters have warned some rain is still possible in parts by the end of the week, with localised, heavy showers forecast depending on how humid it gets.

+The burst of heat is expected to peak this weekend before easing early next week, with high pressure expected to move away from the UK resulting in falling temperatures.

+Mr Wisson added: “Some forecast models even allow temperatures to rise into the mid-30s by Monday.
+While this is feasible, it is considered a lower-likelihood scenario.”

-Meanwhile, the London Fire Brigade has issued a warning over wildfires ahead of the prolonged spell of hot weather and following one of the driest springs on record.
+Meanwhile, the London Fire Brigade has issued a warning over wildfires before the prolonged spell of hot weather and following one of the driest springs on record.

 Charlie Pugsley, deputy commissioner for operational policy, prevention and protection, said: “Extended periods of hot and dry weather can greatly increase the risk of a grass fire, and particularly when that grass is tinder dry the spread of fire can be rapid.
 We have seen examples of this in London as well as more recently worldwide, such as in California and South Korea.